 Extraordinary images of the world’s bluest lakes attracted our family to plan a holiday in Banff National Park in Alberta, Canada.
-We enjoy the outdoors and hiking, but also have two young kids, ages 4 and 7, so our mobility is restricted to their capabilities.
+We enjoy the outdoors and hiking, but also had two young kids, ages 4 and 7 and the time, so our mobility was restricted to their capabilities.
 It took a bit of research and some trial and error to determine the best, right hiking adventures for families with young kids.
 We were delighted to find that some of the most beautiful viewpoints of the landscape are very accessible to kids and families.
 Below is what we recommend as some top family-friendly hikes in Banff.

 Bow Summit / Peyto Lake